-In the record of Bertha's marriage to J. B. Friedman, her surname is spelled REICHBERG.
+In the probate records of the estate of J. B. Friedman, Bertha's surname is spelled RIECHENBERG.
+In the record of her marriage to J. B. Friedman, her surname is spelled REICHBERG.
 In the record of her m. to H. G. Marrs, it is spelled RICHENBERG.
 Her tombstone says RICHENBERG.
 I have adopted the spelling REICHENBERG for this work, as it is the spelling I find other researchers are using, both in the USA and in Germany.

 Much of the following was compiled by Lila Jane Miller in the USA and Gabriele Hannah in Germany, with additions by me.
 Much information on the branches of the family who remain in Germany has been contributed by Barry List.
+The Seelbinder family (see #11) has been extensively documented by John Paul Helms on ancestry.com.
+Patty Magid-Volk has also made significant recent contributions.
 Their efforts are acknowledged and their willingness to share is greatly appreciated.

 .
 2. William (Wolf) STARK, b.
 3/5/1875 in New Orleans.